stan-dev/design-docs/designs/0035-pre-model-gqs.md

 }
 ```

-The `generated data` block does for `z` does not look like the simple
+The `latent data` block does for `z` does not look like the simple
 generative model.
-That's because the `generated data` block must code
+That's because the `latent data` block must code
 up the conditional distribution of $z$ given $y, \lambda, \mu,$ and
 $\sigma$.
 The conditional here requires the same derivation as
 marginalization.

 This is not an efficient way to code this model, but it's the simplest
-possible example of using the `generated data` block for Gibbs
+possible example of using the `latent data` block for Gibbs
 sampling of discrete parameters, such as $z$ in this example.
 More
 useful examples might include variable selection with a spike and slab
 prior.